 Community Choices, a campaign that gives back to real local heroes, is now in its second year.
 In 2020 a record 120,000 votes were registered, representing a 38% increase in audience engagement.

-Essential Energy work to maintain the poles and wires that deliver electricity to 95% of New South Wales and parts of southern Queensland.
-We were engaged as the creative lead for the launch of their leading social responsibility initiative, Community Choices.
-The program supports the community through funding for charities and not-for-profits that deserve a little boost.
+Essential Energy work to maintain the poles and wires that deliver electricity to 95% of NSW.
+We were engaged as the creative lead for the launch of their corporate social responsibility initiative, Community Choices.
+The program supports the network community through funding for charities and not-for-profits that deserve a little boost.
 We developed advertising and marketing assets for a two-phased campaign — nominating through to voting — using a multi-channel approach that included video, press advertising and social media.
-Representing community groups this year included depictions of social distancing, and charities providing bushfire and flood relief to much of the network area were targeted.
+This year community group depictions included social distancing, and charities providing bushfire and flood relief to much of the network area.